nauarchus/src_data/README.md

 # src_data

-A cts_urn xml data library funneled and filtered from document-level repositories.
+A cts_urn xml data library funneled and filtered from document-specific repositories.

 This combined corpus is the basis for periodic releases and api tarball generation required for document reading via the Scaife viewer.